notqmail/notqmail.org/Home.md

 Need something else?
 Tell us about it.

-# Which implementations will not be merged?
+# Which implementations probably won't win?

 There are many, many patches out there.
-Needless to say, not all of them are suitable for inclusion in notqmail.
-Two examples of popular, well-loved patches we've personally used and appreciated that don't match notqmail's goals:
+Needless to say, not all of them meet notqmail's design goals.
+Two examples of popular, well-loved patches we've personally used and appreciated that could make useful "plugins" (when we're ready for those), but would almost certainly be replaced by other implementations:

 - The [Qmail-TLS patch](http://inoa.net/qmail-tls/), because a more qmail-ish design is available: [Erwin Hoffmann's ucspi-ssl](https://www.fehcom.de/ipnet/ucspi-ssl.html) implements UCSPI-TLS, handling TLS in a separate and privilege-separated address space
 - Any of the usual SMTP AUTH patches, because a more qmail-ish design is available: [Amitai Schleier's acceptutils](https://schmonz.com/qmail/acceptutils/) extends qmail's POP3 authentication architecture to SMTP and OFMIP, enabling new user-controlled features

-Well, maybe you could submit plugins (once we're ready for those) making use of those patches.
-They almost certainly won't be the winning implementations of those features, but they could be plenty useful in the meantime.

 # Goals